 Nissin Ippudo Tonkotsu Mazesoba

-|1||Remove the outer red plastic package, peel back the paper lid to the No.2 dotted line, and take the 3 packets out from the container|
+|1||First, remove the outer plastic packaging, peel back the lid to the No.2 dotted line on the surface, and take the 3 packets out from the container|

-|2||Pour boiling water until it reaches the line indicated inside the container|
+|2||Then, pour boiling water until it reaches the line indicated inside|

-|3||Place the blue packet on the top lid and let the noodles sit and cook for 3 minutes.
-The blue packet contains the flavor sauce with black garlic oil|
+|3||Close the lid and place the blue packet on top.
+Then, let the noodles sit and cook for 3 minutes.
+The blue packet contains black garlic tare sauce, by the way|

-|4||3 minutes later, peel off the small seal on the corner of the top lid|
+|4||3 minutes later, peel off the small seal on the corner of the lid|

-|5||Drain water completely from the container through the small holes|
+|5||Drain water completely from the container through the tiny holes|

-|6||Remove the paper lid and add the flavor sauce to the container|
+|6||Remove the lid and add in the garlic sauce|

 |7||Stir all the ingredients well with chopsticks|

-|8||Sprinkle “Shiromaru Furikake (白丸ふりかけ)” consisting of white sesame seeds and garlic powder over the noodles|
+|8||As a finishing, sprinkle “Shiromaru Furikake (白丸ふりかけ)” consisting of white sesame seeds and garlic powder|

-|9||Sprinkle “Akamaru Furikake (赤丸ふりかけ)” consisting of finely ground red chili pepper over the noodles|
+|9||And “Akamaru Furikake (赤丸ふりかけ)” consisting of finely ground red chili pepper|